CandyDeLight/beyondmd-projects/README.md

   ### Running (without docker-compose)
   We need to start the database before opening the app.
 We can do so with `sudo service postgresql start`.
 We also need to create the database tables for the app.
 We can do so with `python3 manage.py migrate`.

   This should create all the tables in the database and your app is ready to go.
 Type in `python3 manage.py runserver`.
 Go to your browser and type in `127.0.0.1:8000`.
+Using port 8000 may cause an issue if it's already being used (i.e. from project 1).

   ### Running (with docker-compose)
   If you are running docker-compose and have Docker Desktop, you can type in `docker-compose up`.
 You will then need to open the terminal of the app in the container on Docker Desktop.
 Once opened, type in `python3 manage.py migrate`.

   If you are running docker-compose and don't have Docker Desktop, you can type in `docker-compose up -d --build`.
 Then type in `docker-compose exec app python3 manage.py migrate`.

   This should create all the tables in the database and your app is ready to go.
 Either way will work and it's up to you.
-In your browser type in `localhost:8000`.
+In your browser type in `localhost:8001`.

   ### Useful Links
   More about TMDB's API and how to obtain an API key can be found on [developers.themoviedb.org](https://developers.themoviedb.org/3/getting-started/introduction) or [themoviedb.org](https://www.themoviedb.org/documentation/api?language=en-US).